Instructor FAQ

 - We do not have “lockdown browsers” such as Respondus, but the firewalls limit Internet access only to the exam server itself.

-- Is there training and/or funding available to create computer-based assessments for my course?
+- Is there training and/or funding available to create computer-based assessments for my course going forward?

 - Can I provide my own proctors, e.g. from my course staff, to staff a CBTF session dedicated to my course?

 - No. Our proctors on onboarded in the use of the software and are centrally hired, paid, scheduled, monitored, and trained on incident-reporting procedures.
 There are many advantages to proctors who are explicitly not course staff.
-For that matter, you cannot in general have a session dedicated to your course—the space may be shared with other course(s) whose exams overlap yours.
+You cannot in general have a session dedicated to your course—the space may be shared with other course(s) whose exam windows overlap yours.

 - No. Multiple courses share the CBTFs and students will self-schedule on a first-come basis, so you should assume your students will be mixed in with students from other courses.
 When students self-schedule, they can choose slots in any available center.